qbicsoftware/postman-cli/README.md

 -as [URL]
 # DSS_URL (DataStore Server URL)
 -dss [URL]

 ```
 A default file is provided here: [default-config](https://github.com/qbicsoftware/postman-cli/blob/development/config.txt).
-If no config file is provided postman uses the default values set in the PostmanCommandLineOptions class.
+If no config file is provided, postman uses the default values set in the PostmanCommandLineOptions class.

 If no config file or commandline option is provided, Postman will resort to the defaults set here: [Defaults](https://github.com/qbicsoftware/postman-cli/blob/development/src/main/java/life/qbic/io/commandline/PostmanCommandLineOptions.java).
 Hence, the default AS is set to: `https://qbis.qbic.uni-tuebingen.de/openbis/openbis`